raspberrypilearning/infrared-bird-box/README.md

 Wait for the ACT (activity) LED to stop blinking before turning off the power.

 If you've wired up an LED to the Pi GPIO pins before then please note that *this* LED needs to be done slightly differently.
 An Infrared LED requires more current than the general purpose pins can provide.
-It needs to be connected directly to the 5 volt supply of the Raspberry Pi with the 220 ohm resistor inline (without the resistor the current will be too high and the LED will burn out after about ten seconds).
+It needs to be connected directly to the 5 volt supply of the Raspberry Pi with a 220 ohm resistor inline (without the resistor the current will be too high and the LED will burn out after about ten seconds).

 Ensure that you have the correct type of resistor, it needs to be 220 ohms *not* 220K ohms (220 thousand).
+The 5 band resistor colour code is red - red - black - black - brown.
 Please refer to the [electronic colour code](http://en.wikipedia.org/wiki/Electronic_color_code "Electronic color code - Wikipedia, the free encyclopedia") system for further guidance.
 This is what it the resistor should look like:

 ![image](./images/220ohm.JPG "220 Ohm resistor")